 If you happen to be a military retiree, you can use the island’s military shopping privileges at the base exchanges and commisaries.
 You can also utilize the VA clinic and the Military Treatment Facility (Naval Hospital) if eligible.
 Retirees in Guam can use both American and Guam-based insurers – including Medicare – to cover their health care costs.
 All major medical services are available at both of Guam’s hospitals, which are certified and accredited by several federal agencies in the U.S. Here it is not uncommon though to see many islanders head to the Philippines for out of pocket medical procedures like cataract surgery or dental work because of the lower costs.

-Just last week, my wife and I were scouting out some condominiums in the Angeles City area of Luzon and found a nice (but small) 2BR place with a rooftop pool (similar living to what we currently enjoy).
+Just last week, my wife and I were scouting out some condominiums in the Angeles City area of Luzon and found a nice (but small) 2BR place with a rooftop pool (similar accomodations to what we currently enjoy).
 The rental price was P74,000 per month or about $1,450 usd.
-Anyone who could afford that rent in the Philippines could definitely live on Guam for less, and enjoy better overall living conditions, infrastructure, and amenities.
-Comparably speaking, our 2BR/2BA condo here on Guam (in the heart of Tamuning) features 66 sq. meters of living area, a western style galley kitchen, large rear balcony, with two pools and tennis court, BBQ pavilions, yard and garden area, and laundry facility and costs $1,300 per month (with free hot water!)
-Our unit is centrally air-conditioned and electricity averages about $125 per month (.25 cents per KWH).
-And while food costs here are higher in comparison to the Philippines, if you enjoy eating fish, chicken and pork, and can eat like a Filipino, you can get by for less than the average costs.
+Anyone who could afford to pay that amount of rent in the Philippines could definitely live on Guam for less, and enjoy better overall living conditions, infrastructure, and amenities.
+Comparably speaking, our 2BR/2BA condo here on Guam (in the heart of Tamuning) features 66 sq. meters of living area, a western style galley kitchen, large rear balcony overlooking two swimming pools, tennis courts, BBQ pavilions, yard and garden area, and laundry facility and costs $1,300 per month (with free hot water!)
+Our unit is centrally air-conditioned and our electricity averages about $125 per month (.25 cents per KWH).
+And while food costs here are higher in comparison to the Philippines, if you enjoy eating fish, chicken and pork, and can eat like a Filipino, you can get by more frugally, just as you would in the Philippines.
 There are local farmers markets where you can get your many veggies and fruits cheaper than in the larger grocery stores.
-Fresh/frozen fish in the grocery stores are very reasonably priced and there is also the local fisherman’s markets where you can pick your fresh catch.
+Fresh/frozen fish in the grocery stores are very reasonably priced and there are also the local fisherman’s markets where you can pick your fresh catch daily.

 If you would like to know more, please contact me and I’ll be happy to share more info and resources.
 The most current Guam Cost-of-Living chart I could find was this one which is current as of July 2019 (prices are not reflective of Exchange and Commissary prices which are substantially lower).